codepath/android_guides/Setting-up-Travis.md

 ## Overview

 [Travis](https://travis-ci.com/) is a continuous integration service that enables you to run tests against your latest Android builds.
-You can setup your Android projects to run both unit and integration tests, which can also include launching an emulator.
+You can setup your projects to run both unit and integration tests, which can also include launching an emulator.

 ### Signing Up